 There are two ways to invest in defensive stocks: you can invest in defensive stock ETFs or buy defensive stocks that pay dividends and have low volatility.

-4 Defensive Stock ETFs Worth Considering
+4 Defensive stock ETFs worth considering

 Defensive stock ETFs are great ways to build a portfolio during economic downturns.
-ETFs, offer built-in diversification and lower costs than traditional mutual funds.
+ETFsย offer built-in diversification and lower costs than traditional mutual funds.

 1. They offer stability and dividends, even in difficult economic times.